 Are you a new Mummy?
 How good does it feel?
-You grew a little human being and brought them in to the world all by yourself – how amazing are you and your body?
+You grew a mini human and brought them in to the world all by yourself – how amazing are you and your body?

 I am betting that you spent the past 9 months (and likely a fair few months in the lead up) taking great care of yourself; giving your body what it needs, when it needs it and caring for that small being growing inside you.

-So what happens now that lil’ human is here?
+So what happens now that lil’ bundle of joy is here?

 The postpartum period is classed as the 6 weeks post childbirth.
-It is where you, the mother, return to your physiological non-pregnant condition.
+It is where you return to your physiological non-pregnant condition.
 This is the period where you require the upmost care.

-And now that small being is here in person and is still the number 1 focus of your every waking moment, how do you maintain that level of care and nourishment for your own body?
+And now that bub is here in person and is still the number 1 focus of your every waking moment, how do you maintain that level of care and nourishment for your own body?

 Here is how: